jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 3, 2013.md

 A: They flow through..in California you have to have the flowing only.
 Like the one in.....

-Q: Glenn Ivy?
+Q: Glen Ivy?

-A: Glenn Ivy!
-Glenn Ivy has one that they don't chlorinate.
+A: Glen Ivy!
+Glen Ivy has one that they don't chlorinate.
 You have the swimming pool; you have the one that you walk into and then you've got the mud bath over there and then you've got all the others.
 That one that's near the mud pool - there's no chlorine in that.
 The pool has got lots of chlorine.
 Three